Inter Milan Vs. SSC Napoli Preview, Odds: Coppa Italia Semifinal, Nerazzurri Setting Sights On Italian Double

 The Azzurri remain alive in the UEFA Champions League, but face Spanish champions FC Barcelona in the Round of 16, opening with the first leg on February 25.

-But Gennaro Gattuso’s squad has not allowed a goal in its last two Coppa Italia matches, as Soccer Times reports, eliminating Serie B side Perugia in the Round of 16 2-0 before knocking out reinging Cup champions SS Lazio in the quarterfinals, 1-0.
+But Gennaro Gattuso’s squad has not allowed a goal in its last two Coppa Italia matches, as Soccer Times reports, eliminating Serie B side Perugia in the Round of 16 2-0 before knocking out reigning Cup champions SS Lazio in the quarterfinals, 1-0.

-Inter, however, are the hotter team under new Head Coach Antonio Conte, and with a roster newly stocked with former English Premier League talent, and three straight wins across both league and Cup competitions.
+Inter, however, are the hotter team under new Head Coach Antonio Conte, and with a roster newly stocked with former English Premier League talent and three straight wins across both league and Cup competitions.
 As a result, according to odds published by Sports Betting Dime, The Nerazzurri come in as solid favorites to take the first leg at home.

 In money line odds, Inter are favored at -105, meaning that a wager of $105 would return a profit of $100 if Inter do indeed emerge with the victory.
 Underdogs Napoli are given a +260 line.
 In other words, a $100 bet pays off $260 plus the original $100 if the Blues manage the road upset.